-1 (D) attempts to resolve each good-faith objection by a stakeholder; 2 (E) provides each stakeholder an opportunity to change the stakeholder's vote 3 after reviewing comments; and 4 (F) informs each stakeholder of the disposition of each objection and the 5 reason for the disposition; 6 (2) provides stakeholders a reasonable opportunity to contribute their knowledge, 7 talents, and efforts to the development of the standard; 8 (3) is responsive to the concerns of all stakeholders; 9 (4) consistently complies with documented and publicly available policies and 10 procedures that provide adequate notice of meetings and standards development; and 11 (5) includes a right for a stakeholder to file a statement of dissent.
-12 Comment 13 14 15 16 17 18 19 20 This section outlines the process required for the adoption of voluntary consensus standards in order to allow them to be considered a safe harbor under this act.
+1 2 3 4 5 6 7 8 This section outlines the process required for the adoption of voluntary consensus standards in order to allow them to be considered a safe harbor under this act.
 The process is consistent with OMB A-119 and has been utilized by industries and accepted by federal regulatory agencies.
 The development and operation of the process required by this section is the responsibility of the voluntary consensus organization that facilitates development of the standards.
 The role of the Attorney General would be only to assure that the resulting standards were developed by such a process.
-21 Section 15.
-Recognition of Voluntary Consensus Standard 22 (a) On filing of a request by any person, the [Attorney General] may recognize a voluntary 23 consensus standard if the [Attorney General] finds the standard: 24 consensus standard if the [Attorney General] finds the standard: (1) does not conflict with any requirement of Sections 5 through 10; 24 25 (1) does not conflict with any requirement of Sections 5 through 10;

-1 (b) The [Attorney General] shall adopt rules under [cite to state administrative procedure act] 2 or otherwise establish a procedure for filing a request under subsection (a).
-The rules may: 3 (1) require that the request be in a record demonstrating that the standard and 4 procedure through which it was adopted comply with this [act]; 5 (2) require the applicant to indicate whether the standard has been recognized as 6 appropriate elsewhere and, if so, identify the authority that recognized it; and 7 (3) set a fee to be charged to the applicant, which must reflect the cost reasonably 8 expected to be incurred by the [Attorney General] in acting on a request.
-9 (c) The [Attorney General] shall determine whether to grant or deny the request and provide 10 the reason for a denial.
-In making the determination, the [Attorney General] shall consider the need 11 to promote predictability and uniformity among the states and give appropriate deference to a 12 voluntary consensus standard developed consistent with this [act] and recognized by a privacy- 13 enforcement agency in another state.
-14 (d) After notice and hearing, the [Attorney General] may withdraw recognition of a voluntary 15 consensus standard if the [Attorney General] finds that the standard or its implementation is not 16 consistent with this [act].
-17 (e) A voluntary consensus standard recognized by the [Attorney General] is a public record 18 under [cite to state public records law].
-19 Comment 20 21 22 23 24 25 This section makes clear that the basic privacy interests of consumers will be protected throughout any voluntary consensus standards process.
+9 Section 15.
+Recognition of Voluntary Consensus Standard 10 (a) On filing of a request by any person, the [Attorney General] may recognize a voluntary 11 consensus standard if the [Attorney General] finds the standard: 12 (1) substantially complies does not conflict with any requirement of Sections 5 13 through 10; 14 (2) is developed through a procedure that substantially complies with Section 14-of 15 this [Act];; and 16 (3) reasonably reconciles a requirement of this [act] with the requirements of other 17 law.
+18 (b) The [Attorney General] shall adopt rules under [cite to state administrative procedure act] 19 that or otherwise establish a procedure for filing a request under subsection (a) to recognize a 20 voluntary consensus standard.).
+The rules may: 21 (1) require that the request to be in a record demonstrating that the standard and 22 procedure through which it was adopted comply with this [act]; 23 (2) require the applicant to indicate whether the standard has been recognized as 24 appropriate elsewhere and, if so, identify the authority that recognized it; and 25 (3) set a fee to be charged to the applicant, which must reflect the cost reasonably 26 expected to be incurred by the [Attorney General] in acting on a request.
+27 (c) The [Attorney General] shall determine whether to grant or deny the request and provide the reason for a denial.
+In making the determination, the [Attorney General] shall consider the need to promote predictability and uniformity among the states and give appropriate deference to a voluntary consensus standard developed consistent with this [act] and recognized by a privacyenforcement agency in another state. (d) After notice and hearing, the [Attorney General] may withdraw recognition of a voluntary consensus standard if the [Attorney General] finds that the standard or its implementation is not consistent with this [act]. (e) A voluntary consensus standard recognized by the [Attorney General] is a public record under [cite to state public records law].
+Comment This section makes clear that the basic privacy interests of consumers will be protected throughout any voluntary consensus standards process.
 Each state Attorney General or other data privacy enforcement agency must assure that the rights accorded to consumers under this Act with respect to their personal data are preserved.
-To be recognized as compliant with this act, the Attorney General must determine that the standards were adopted through a process outlined in Section 14, which will assure that all stakeholders including representatives of data subjects are involved.
-The

-Attorney General must also confirm that the standards are consistent with the act's imposed obligations on controllers and processors.
-And the Attorney General must find the standards

-1 reasonably reconcile other competing data privacy regimes.
+To be recognized as compliant with this act, the Attorney General must determine that the standards were adopted through a process outlined in Section [-],14, which will assure that all stakeholders including representatives of data subjects are involved.
+The Attorney General must also confirm that the standards are consistent with the act's imposed obligations on controllers and processors.
+And the Attorney General must find the standards reasonably reconcile other competing data privacy regimes.